 Tomb sculpture of Loretta's husband.
 The inscription reads "HENRIC:IVNIOR:COMES:DE: SPANHEIM" (Latin: Henry, the younger Count of Spanheim).
 "Spanheim" is an older form of "Sponheim."
 Credit: Public Domain

-It seems that being a wife and daughter-in-law of Counts were not wasted on Countess Loretta.
+It seems that being a wife and daughter-in-law of counts was not wasted on Countess Loretta.
 She had become a very skilled negotiator and would not let the Archbishop go until he had bowed to her demands.

 When she needed to borrow money to help her son’s territory economically, her guarantor was the Archbishop Baldwin of Luxembourg.